nsdevaraj/Recipe/README.md

 # Recipe Manager

-python3 -m venv path/to/venv
-source path/to/venv/bin/activate
-python3 -m pip install -r requirements.txt

 A web application for managing and sharing cooking recipes built with Flask and Supabase.
+This application provides a user-friendly interface for browsing, searching, and reviewing recipes.

 ## Features